Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates a high severity.
-The EPSS score is not available, and the vulnerability is not currently listed in CISA’s KEV catalog, implying no documented exploits to date.
-However, the attack is believed to be remotely attainable through network access to the WebSphere Web Server Plug‑in, which can be exploited by an attacker who can impersonate the application server.
-Because the flaw permits arbitrary code execution, the risk to confidentiality, integrity and availability is considerable if exploited.
+The EPSS score of 0.0026 (0.26%) signals a very low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, implying no documented exploits to date.
+The attack is believed to be remotely attainable through network access to the WebSphere Web Server Plug‑in, where an attacker can impersonate the application server.
+Because the flaw permits arbitrary code execution, the risk to confidentiality, integrity and availability remains considerable if exploited.

 OpenCVE Enrichment